Dean Keates: Rhyl

 Following his release by Wrexham, Keates joined the coaching staff at the groundbreaking Glyndŵr Wrexham Football Academy.
 He joined in order to develop his coaching skills and complete his sports coaching degree at the university.
 Keates refused to completely hang up his boots, however, and also signed part-time with Welsh Premier League club Rhyl.

 Rushall Olympic

 Keates returned to his roots by signing for Walsall-based Northern Premier League side Rushall Olympic in July 2016.
 He made seven appearances in the league and two in the FA Cup in a short spell for The Pics before leaving the club to take over as Wrexham manager.

 Management career

 Wrexham

 Keates was appointed as Wrexham's new permanent manager on 25 October 2016 after a brief interim spell in charge after the sacking of Gary Mills.
-With just nine games of the 2017–18 National League season remaining, Keates left Wrexham for Walsall F.C.
-Subsequently, Wrexham failed to make the National League play-offs that season.
+With just nine games of the 2017–18 National League season remaining, Keates left Wrexham for Walsall Subsequently, Wrexham failed to make the National League play-offs that season.